RobThree/IPNetworkHelper/README.md

 // 192.168.64.0/18
 // 192.168.128.0/17
 ```

+The `Contains(IPNetwork)` method can be used to check if a network is contained (entirely) within another network and the `Overlaps(IPNetwork)` method can be used to check if two networks overlap.

 This library also includes an `IPAddressComparer` and `IPNetworkComparer` to be used when sorting IPAddresses or networks: